clairview/clairview/plugin-server/README.md

 Let's talk about the main thread first.
 This has:

-1. `pubSub` – Redis powered pub-sub mechanism for reloading plugins whenever a message is published by the main MarketTor app.
+1. `pubSub` – Redis powered pub-sub mechanism for reloading plugins whenever a message is published by the main ClairView app.

 1. `hub` – Handler of connections to required DBs and queues (ClickHouse, Kafka, Postgres, Redis), holds loaded plugins.
    Created via `hub.ts -> createHub`.
 Every thread has its own instance.